aggelosflampouris-byte/SMART-NAVI/README.md

 ## Project Structure

-This project contains multiple components.
-The primary one right now is the frontend application.
+This project is a monorepo containing the following components:

 *   `frontend/`: The user interface built with React and Vite.
-*   `backend/`: (Placeholder for the backend services)
+*   `backend/`: The API server built with Python and FastAPI.

 ## Getting Started